 Net income can also be calculated using the formula below:

 Net income = Income before taxes - Taxes

 For net income attribute to Verizon in FY 2020, this was $17.801 billion.

 The earnings per share (EPS) formula is below:

 Earnings per share (EPS) = Net income / Number of outstanding shares

 EPS is a measure of profitability, and indicates how much in earnings a company makes for each share of its stock.
-A higher EPS therefore means that a comapny has higher profits relative to its share price, which indicates greater value.
-This figure is typically provided on the company's income statement, so you don't need to calculate this figure.
+A higher EPS therefore means that a company has higher profits relative to its share price, which indicates greater value.
+This figure is typically provided on the company's income statement, so it does not need to be calculated.

 EPS is broken down into "basic" and "diluted" on the income statement: